-1996) and a law on the preservation of monuments and landscapes (1931).
+Since January 1th, 2015, a decree on immovable heritage has been in place (see brochures Onroerend Erfgoed: De regelgeving 2014 and Onroerend erfgoed: Een toelichting 2014) that replaced three preceding decrees (Monument Decree of 1976, Archaeology Decree of 1993 and Landscape Decree of 1996) and a law on the preservation of monuments and landscapes (1931).
 All maritime immovable heritage present in the coastal area, including the beach down to the average low water mark at springtide, is included in this decree.
 On 14 July 2017, the Government of Flanders approved the concept note 'aanpassing Onroerenderfgoeddecreet', after which the Amending Decree was approved on 4 July 2018.
 The amendments include the adaptation of the protection procedure and the new relocation procedure.
-The enactment of this decree is gradually taking place from 1 January 2019 to 1 January 2022;
+The entry into force of this decree occurred gradually between 1 January 2019 to 1 January 2022;